OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: FoSOcc: Proposed Method

 The previous work~\cite{li2025voxdet} introduced a voxel offset module to encode boundary details.
 The ground-truth offset for a voxel $(i, j, k)$ is defined by the distance to the instance boundary along six cardinal directions ($x^\pm, y^\pm, z^\pm$).
 Taking the positive x-direction ($x^+$) as an example:

+where $sem[i, j, k]$ represents the ground-truth semantic occupancy label at the voxel position $(i, j, k)$.
 Subsequently, for each semantic class $c$, the offsets are normalized by dividing them by the shape of the voxel space.
 This normalization facilitates stable training and accelerates model convergence.
-However, the existing voxel offset suffers from two drawbacks.
+Yet, the existing voxel offset suffers from two drawbacks.

 i) Sensitivity to depth inaccuracy: Standard offsets peak at object boundaries.
 In fisheye optics, peripheral regions suffer from severe tangential distortion and non-uniform resolution, leading to inevitable errors in 2D-to-3D depth lifting.
 Even a single-voxel misalignment in depth can cause the loss function to penalize the model with the maximum possible error, \textit{i.e.}, $\mathcal{L}_{1}\!\left(\mathbf{0}^{\text{gt}}, \mathbf{Max}^{\text{pred}}\right)$, leading to unstable gradients.